 - Adult treatment programs

-We know that there are many addictions in the United States today.
-It doesn’t stop with heroin.
+We know that there are many addictions today, and it doesn’t stop with heroin.
 Therefore, if you or your spouse struggles with an addiction other than heroin, Memphis Recovery Centers can help.
 We offer a variety of addiction treatments, such as:

 - Alcohol addiction treatment